-When Jon and I got married in South Florida four years ago, we were blessed enough to have a bunch of our out-of-town family and friends join us for the celebration.
-Jon and I met at college in Ohio.
-He’s originally from Michigan and I have family spread across the globe from Canada to Jamaica so it meant a lot to us to have all these people we love make the journey to witness our matrimony.
+When Jon and I got married in South Florida four years ago, we were blessed to have a bunch of our out-of-town family and friends join us for the celebration.
+Jon is originally from Michigan and we met at college in Ohio.
+I have family spread across the globe from Canada to Jamaica so it meant a lot to us to have all these people we love make the journey to witness our matrimony.

 There isn’t an exact science when it comes to creating a great welcome bag or basket for your family and friends.
 Start by brainstorming the things you and your fiance love, then add in some items that are unique to the area where you’re getting married and finally add in the practical necessities you might need when traveling.
 We’ve compiled a list of some of our favorite basket treats that we think your guests will love!

 Where did you and your fiance go on your first date?
 What’s your favorite snack?
 The one thing you can’t live without?
 Create a list of these fun things and add a few of them to your welcome basket.
 If you love going to the movies together, add microwave popcorn and a few boxes of movie theater candy.

 If your first date was a country concert, have a personalized koozie made for your guests to keep their drinks cold all weekend.
 If the groom can’t go anywhere without his favorite Icebreaker mints or Orbit gum, include a few packs in the welcome bags.
 Consider adding a label to each of these treats, like “Our First Date” or “Groom’s Favorite”.

 Personalize the bags with your favorite things, like your favorite coffee shop’s coffee or cookies in the shape of your home state.

 Where are you getting married?
 In your hometown?
 Across the world in a beautiful destination?
 Whatever your wedding location is known for, include a few of those treats in the basket.